 | |

-CNC GET the ACTN | GET /ACTN VN |
+CNC GET the | GET /VN |

-VN YANG status |---------------------------------------->|
+VN YANG status |-------------------------------->|

 | |

-| HTTP 200 (ACTN VN with status) |
+| HTTP 200 (VN with status) |

-|<----------------------------------------|
+|<--------------------------------|

 | |

+Section 7 provides JSON examples for both VN model and TE-topology Connectivity Matrix sub-model to illustrate how a VN can be created by the CNC making use of the VN module as well as the TE-topology Connectivity Matrix module.

-Justification of the ACTN VN Model on the CMI.
+VN Model Usage

 Customer view of VN

 The VN-Yang model allows to define a customer view, and allows the customer to communicate using the VN constructs as described in the [ACTN-INFO].
 It also allows to group the set of edge-to-edge links (i.e., VN members) under a common umbrella of VN.
 This allows the customer to instantiate and view the VN as one entity, making it easier for some customers to work on VN without worrying about the details of the provider based YANG models.

-This is similar to the benefits of having a separate YANG model for the customer services as described in [SERVICE-YANG], which states that service models do not make any assumption of how a service is actually engineered and delivered for a customer.
+This is similar to the benefits of having a separate YANG model for the customer services as described in [RFC8309], which states that service models do not make any assumption of how a service is actually engineered and delivered for a customer.

+Auto-creation of VN by MDSC

+The VN could be configured at the MDSC explicitly by the CNC using the VN yang model.
+In some other cases, the VN is not explicitly configured, but created automatically by the MDSC based on the customer service model and local policy, even in these case the VN yang model can be used by the CNC to learn details of the underlying VN created to meet the requirements of customer service model.

 Innovative Services